Komal-kalyanraman/container_manager/README.md

 - **Add a new protocol:**
   Implement a new API handler in `App/api/` (e.g., for Message Queue, D-Bus, gRPC, MQTT) and register it in the main application.

-  - **gRPC support:** Planned.
-The CMake setup already supports `.proto` file compilation and linking.
-    Once the gRPC server/client code is implemented, this section will be updated with usage and integration details.

 - **Add a new data format:**
   Implement a new `RequestExecutor` (e.g., for Protobuf) in `App/executor/` and update the API handler to use it.